shutingrz/bind9/doc/arm/reference.rst

 If ``print-category`` is requested, then the category of the message will be logged as well.
-Finally, if ``print-severity`` is on, then the severity level of the message will be logged.
-The ``print-`` options may be used in any combination, and will always be printed in the following
+Finally, if ``print-severity`` is on, then the severity level of the message is logged.
+The ``print-`` options may be used in any combination, and are always printed in the following
 order: time, category, severity.
 Here is an example where all three ``print-`` options are on:

 ``28-Feb-2000 15:05:32.863 general: notice: running``

-If ``buffered`` has been turned on the output to files will not be flushed after each log entry.
+If ``buffered`` has been turned on, the output to files will not be flushed after each log entry.
 By default all log messages are flushed.

-There are four predefined channels that are used for ``named``'s default logging as follows.
-If ``named`` is started with the ``-L`` then a fifth channel ``default_logfile`` is added.
+There are four predefined channels that are used for ``named``'s default logging, as follows.
+If ``named`` is started with ``-L`` then a fifth channel ``default_logfile`` is added.
 How they are used is described in :ref:`the_category_phrase`.